bilke/Craft-Docs/source/diving-in/settings/system/general.rst

 |icon| Settings → General
 =========================

-The General Settings page is where all of the settings go that didn‘t fit into any other settings group.
+The General Settings page is where you can administer some basic, site-wide settings.

 .. image:: ../../../_static/images/diving-in/settings/general.png
    :alt: General Settings Fields